eyalbirger/Splinch-xiao/README.md

 # Splinch xiao
-this is a 58 keys split ortho col staggered wireless keyboard that uses the xiao nrf52840 as its micro controller and zmk as firmwere
+this is a 60 keys split ortho col staggered wireless keyboard that uses the xiao nrf52840 as its micro controller and zmk as firmwere.

+i decided to build this because my current 60% razer gaming keeb, which has really bad software, hurts my wrist, ugly and sounds really annoying. i got the idea to build this when i saw the ferris sweep on youtube and it looked supppppper cool.

 BOM: